maja-ja/AI_study_project/README.md

 # Foxconn_Pino_Study_Project

-Study Foxconn AI textbook from my relatives — I'm 17 years old, learning in 2025.

-I'm interested in AI, and luckily, my uncle-in-law is an AI instructor.
-He gave me a book as a gift to encourage me — that’s when I started reading and experimenting.
+Reference book: *AI Introduction* by Foxconn, provided by the author’s relatives.

+Hello, I'm maja-ja, a 17-year-old homeschooling student living in central Taiwan.
+I started learning AI (Artificial Intelligence) in July 2025.

-In Part_1.py, I'm learning the basics of neural networks, including:
+In `Part_1.py`, you can learn data analysis methods, various algorithms, and basic types of neural networks, including:
+- **KNN** – K-Nearest Neighbors
+- **K-means** – K-means Clustering

-- FNN – Feedforward Neural Networks
+- **FNN** – Feedforward Neural Networks
-- CNN – Convolutional Neural Networks
+- **CNN** – Convolutional Neural Networks
-- RNN – Recurrent Neural Networks
+- **RNN** – Recurrent Neural Networks

-Instead of just watching videos, I wanted to understand how the math works,
-and actually build the models myself.

-So this repo is my way of learning — by coding, failing, and trying again.
+In `Part_2.py`, you can learn about image recognition, video recognition, and deep neural networks (DNN).

+In `Part_3.py`, you can learn about audio recognition and natural language processing (NLP).